amiruak05/Bellabeat_proj/README.md

-# Seaborn-Plots
+# Bellabeat_proj
-This is a Collection of my Seaborn Data Visualization
+This is a Collection of my work on the bellabeat data set